Finding Non-teaching jobs in China is harder than finding those teaching English, but it can still be done.

 Types of Jobs and Skills Needed to Do Them

 Engineer – One of the most common jobs in China after English teacher is engineer.
 Engineers also travel to China a lot from their home country for work, and it’s because China is the manufacturing center of the world.

-Before moving to China for work, you may be able to get your current company to send you to China for work if they have dealings with China.
+If your company works with China, you may be able to get your current company to send you to China for work first before moving there.
 Some of the engineers I have known who work in China do not have a college degree and do not speak Mandarin.
 The most important aspect of being an engineer in China is that you have experience as an engineer.